sithmel/sistema/README.md

 - **timeEnd**: the time when the dependency ended its execution

 You can use DEPENDENCY_TIMINGS as a regular dependency as well.

+## Execution id

+EXECUTION_ID is another special dependency that contains a consistent UUID in the execution of the dependency tree.
+This can be used, for example, to log all dependencies as a part of the single execution.

 # Testability